 “Anne is very professional and an absolute pleasure to work with as well as to listen to.
 Her warm and friendly manner makes it easy for anyone, gardener or not, to engage and learn something new” – RHS London, Autumn Garden Show

-Anne Swithinbank is a horticulturalist, writer and broadcaster, currently a regular panelist for BBC Radio 4’s Gardener’s Question Time.
+Anne Swithinbank is a horticulturalist, writer and broadcaster, and currently a regular panellist for BBC Radio 4’s Gardener’s Question Time.

-Anne is frequently in demand to speak at garden centres, RHS meetings and various events around the UK including BBC Gardener’s World Live, and Eden Project’s Green Fingers Festival.
+Anne is frequently in demand to speak at garden societies, RHS festivals and events around the UK including BBC Gardener’s World Live, Countryfile Live, and Eden Project’s Green Fingers Festival.

 For the past 19 years, Anne has lived in East Devon with her husband (a fellow ‘Kewite’) and two children, now in their twenties.
 The garden of nearly two acres full of plants and wildlife acts as hobby, playground, workshop and larder.
 When not gardening, Anne will be out tending or riding her horse, sea swimming in summer, or attending Torquay Museum Society lectures in winter.
 She is patron of Lyme Regis Town Mill and The British Cactus and Succulent Society.